Beyond the Soul’s Meridian, November 29, 2017

 It is important to remember that those on the top of the pyramid are still enslaved to hierarchy and the overlords who govern them and the world of competition and strife that they are helping to perpetually sustain.
 As previously discussed all of this is egotistically driven.
 It should go without saying that life within this environment is not conducive to an optimal state of health and it appears that there is a concerted effort on the part of those promoting this state of competition and enslavement to keep us fearful and ill.
 This unfortunately bleeds over into our conventional medical practices and is overtly and repetitively promoted by our governing auspices.

 Recently, new guidelines for blood pressure and hypertension have been set forth by the American Heart Association and the American College of Cardiologist (AHA/ACC) which has crossed the line of the foundational logic and reason of our own basic science.
 These guidelines are a flagrant violation of our scientific principles and can only be interpreted as intentionally manipulative and deceptive.
 Through a purely subjective decree these associations have now place 52% of our adult American population within the categorical parameters of hypertension, which most people have been conditioned to recognized as a disease.
-Therefore, over half of the American adult population is now suffering from hypertension.
-By a simple decree, the majority of all American adults are now afflicted with hypertension.
+Therefore, by a simple decree, over half of the American adult population is now suffering from hypertension.
 Indeed, it doesn’t stop there because human blood pressure is a world wide constant, therefore 52% of the entire world’s adult human population now suffers from hypertension according to the AHA/ACC new guidelines.

 For many people this is a frightening thought.
 In my own clinical experience, I find that just the simple act of telling someone they have an illness reflexively raises blood pressure as this taps into an extensive reservoir of fear that all of us are connected to.
 This fear is not only personal but collective as consciousness itself knows no boundaries.
 Ultimately, it is fear of death that is being used to coerce and steer the American public into believing that they are ill.
 This is an intentional ploy that the pharmaceutical companies use in part to increase revenues.
 Unfortunately, what most physicians still have not come to realizes is that by adopting these profit driven protocols, that they are unwittingly acting as agents for the industry’s bidding.